 About book author and teacher Marie Taris, a Bel Canto style violinist, descendant of Alard and Auer through Loewenguth, Galamian through Iticovici, with influences from the Russian School.

-About author and violin teacher
+About author and violin teacher Marie Taris:

-I am a Bel Canto style violinist, descendent of Jean-Delphin Alard and Leopold Auer through Alfred Loewenguth of the French School, with influences from the American School through Sylvian Iticovici, a pupil of Ivan Galamian at the Juilliard School, and influences from the Russian School.
+I am a Bel Canto style violinist, descendant of Jean-Delphin Alard and Leopold Auer through Alfred Loewenguth of the French School, with influences from the American School through Sylvian Iticovici, a pupil of Ivan Galamian at the Juilliard School, and influences from the Russian School.

 Once upon a time, I took my first violin lesson with beloved mentor Alfred Lœwenguth (1911-1983), then professor at the Paris Conservatory, director and founder of O.J.A.L. and of his very own Conservatoire Indépendant.
 I moved to the U.S. seven years later and earned a Music Performance degree from Webster University in St. Louis.
 Through my High-School years, medievalist and musicologist Jean Maillard patiently informed and influenced my understanding of music theory and history.

 I have played in, and for, numerous orchestras, ensembles, dignitaries and venues locally and internationally – United States, Europe, Canada and Asia.
 I have also done much studio recording and some composing for commercials and TV series.
 In the '90s you may have heard me play for BurgerKing, SixFlags, Monsanto, PokeMon – for many products I purposefully misspell and am not endorsing.

 Link to THE GREEN VIOLIN.com or the Landing

 2012 © Marie C. Taris.
 All rights reserved.